wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 #.
 Build another CDB list of signature_id values of rules you choose to classify as "noise" and want to suppress entirely.
 Then make another child rule with a severity level of 0.

 #.
-Experiment with making Suricata-specific visualization in Kibana.
+Experiment with making Suricata-specific visualization in Wazuh dashboard.
 Create a new dashboard to pull them all together.